 The Natural History Museum is on to something with this foray into theatre, as the Jerwood Gallery is a beautiful setting for Charles Darwin's journey of a lifetime on the HMS Beagle.
 However, it feels as if the production is set so firmly as a school educational piece that it fails to soar as a drama for the masses.

-There are plenty of positives, as in this award-winning production the stylistic elements really shine.
-In particular, the wonderful puppetry, and illustrations projected onto the back canvas as if appearing in Darwin's journals.
-When accompanied by the epic cinematic music, it captures the monumental importance of the journey in all its magical essence.
-Unfortunately, the seating format causes a few little issues with the technical aspects.
-Large sections of the projection and puppetry is lost if you are in the front few rows - the set is comprised of a looming wooden structure that obscures the back canvas, and any lovely little animals that scurry across the stage are lost behind the audiences head.
+There are plenty of positives - the stylistic elements really shine in this award-winning production.
+In particular, the wonderful puppetry is reminiscent of War Horse, and the illustrations projected onto the back canvas as if appearing in Darwin's journals are a nicely cinematic touch.
+When accompanied by the epic music, it captures the monumental importance of the journey in all its magical essence.
+Unfortunately, the seating format causes a few issues with the technical aspects.
+Large sections of the projection and puppetry are lost if you are in the front rows - the set is comprised of a looming wooden structure that obscures the back canvas, and any lovely little animals that scurry across the stage are lost behind the audiences head.
 Despite these minor problems, as a whole the performance is slick, pretty and takes you through Darwin's journey wonderfully.

 1 & 2. http://www.nhm.ac.uk/visit/exhibitions/the-wider-earth.html